janniks/vue-notion/README.md

 ```

 The example above uses a simple wrapper around the [notion-api-worker](https://github.com/splitbee/notion-api-worker).
-It is also possible to store and use plain `.json` objects received from the Notion API.
+It is also possible to store a page received from the Notion API in `.json` and use it without the `async/await` part.

 ### Basic Example for Nuxt

-This example is hosted at [vue-notion.now.sh/welcome](https://vue-notion.now.sh/welcome).
+This example is hosted at [vue-notion.now.sh/nuxt](https://vue-notion.now.sh/nuxt).

 ```vue
 <template>